Do you want to fly your drone in one of Western Australia’s national parks or other conservation reserves?

-This includes taking images:
+This includes taking images and videos:

 - to post on social media or in personal or travel blogs